-Mate tea is a very nutritious drink, as confirmed by numerous scientific studies that prove its positive effects on physical and mental health.
+Mate tea is one of the most nutritious drinks in the world, as confirmed by numerous scientific studies that prove its positive effects on physical and mental health.
 Yerba mate naturally contains almost all the micronutrients needed by the human body.
 Regularly drinking mate will improve your immune system in general, detoxify your body and prevent many diseases.
 In addition to antioxidants and polyphenols, yerba mate is rich in minerals, amino acids and essential vitamins.
 The vitamins contained in Yerba Mate are mainly from the B-complex, which includes 8 of the 13 essential vitamins needed for the optimal functioning of DNA, cell renewal and metabolic efficiency of fats and proteins.

 It also contains important minerals such as potassium and magnesium, which improve the cardiac function, among many other benefits.
 It contains chlorophyll, phytonutrients, tannins, trace elements and flavonoids, which add more properties and health benefits (Read more about the nutritional properties of yerba mate here).
 Its caffeine content is compensated with theobromine and theophylline; acting on the central nervous system with a powerful effect that is both energizing and restorative at the same time, for the mind and the body.

-In fact, yerba mate meets all the requirements to be considered a superfood: it has a powerful effect on health; it constitutes a rich source of vitamins and minerals; and it has many phytonutrients and phytochemicals such as antioxidants, detoxifying agents, phytoestrogens and cell regulators.
+In fact, yerba mate meets all the requirements to be considered a superfood: it has a powerful effect on health; it is loaded with nutrients and enzymes; it constitutes a rich source of fiber, vitamins and minerals; and it has many phytonutrients and phytochemicals such as antioxidants, detoxifying agents, phytoestrogens and cell regulators.
 Read more about why Yerba Mate could be considered a superfood.

-Yerba mate, with more antioxidants than green tea, is considered one of the best drinks in the world by the popular magazine CNN Travel, which describes mate as one of the world’s “most surprising and pleasing discoveries”.
+All these elements make yerba mate a nutritional paradise with more antioxidants than green tea, being considered one of the best drinks in the world by the popular magazine CNN Travel, which describes mate as one of the world’s “most surprising and pleasing discoveries”.
 In this list, yerba mate ranks higher than the world’s best-selling energy drink.
 Read more about what makes mate one of the best drinks in the world.

 The mate tea has powerful compounds that have been used for therapeutic purposes since ancient times by the Guarani people, indigenous natives of South America (Read more about the origin of yerba mate here).
 But the healing power of mate is not a jungle myth.
 The virtues of drinking mate have been proven many times throughout history, as well as its effectiveness in controlling certain diseases.